Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 ---

-Part 2 - Execution / Enforcement
+# Execution / Enforcement -- Part 2

+TODO images of courts, judges, jails for the traditional system. also images of "executing computer code" whatever that might look like. - or maybe of a contract deployment success in a dapp ui.

+Notes:

-Once a legal agreement is made, it must be executed / enforced.
+Once a legal agreement is made, it must be executed / enforced somewhere

+---v

-Traditional system
+## Traditional Execution

-There is rarely an official submission moment.
+* There is rarely an official submission moment.
+* Parties Self Execute
+* Sometimes, that's it.
+Success.
+* Sometimes it goes to court.

+Notes:

 Parties just sign.
 Sometimes there is a witness
 Sometimes even a notary
 Rarely a submission to a judge.

-Parties self execute.
 On the happy path, no further action is necessary - this is actually a decided strength of the traditional system - it is maximally lazy
 When there is a dispute, parties can go to court for a human judge to rule.
 Judge enforces through powerful agencies like police and jails, and through social consensus.
 In practice there is little consideration for scaling, queue length, ruling priority, resource exhaustion.
 But in principle there could be.
 The existing systems of the nation states could be optimized considerably without having to even adopt any real smart contracts.

-Computer system
+---v

+# Computerized Execution

-There is a deployment moment
+* There is a deployment moment
+* Sometimes there are checkpoints or milestones or other official interactions
+* Sometimes there is dispute resolution

+Notes:

 You start some process on some computer and that computer faithfully executes the program for users to interact with.
 At first you can think of it like a computer in the basement and we walk up to it when we want to interact.
 This is how nintendo works.
 Multiple controllers and multiple physically present users.
 The internet makes it bettter in some ways.
 We can interact with our smart contract remotely instead of being physically present.
 But now there is the question of the server operator.
 Are they really executing the correct contract?
 The corrupt server opporator is analogous to a corrupt judge.

----
+---v

-Code is law meme
+TODO: Code is law memes; show the and explain it.

 ---